microsoft/WhatTheHack/028-HubAndSpoke/Student/03-Asymmetric.md

 ## Introduction

-In this challenging you will diagnose a hub and spoke configuration.
+In this challenge you will diagnose a hub and spoke configuration.

 ## Description